shibinrajumathew/Medico/README.md

 # Medico
 A medical assistant app developed using react native framework (my mini project).<br>
-Only contain components not the android or ios directory because to avoid large size files push to github
+Only contain components not the android or ios directory because to avoid large size push to github